fernando-duarte/econ1500-china-game/readme.md

   - `src/` - React application source code
   - `run_server.py` - Helper script to start the economic model API

-### Additional Components
+### Supporting Modules

 - `model/` - Wrapper module that imports from the canonical implementation
+- `scripts/` - Utility scripts for running the model
 - `docs/` - Project documentation

 **Note:** The naming difference (`china_growth_game` vs `china-growth-game`) is intentional:
 - `china_growth_game` uses underscores as per Python package naming conventions
 - `china-growth-game` uses hyphens as per JavaScript/Node.js package naming conventions

-**Note:** The legacy components have been updated to use the canonical implementation to avoid code duplication and ensure consistency.
+**Note:** All components have been updated to use the canonical implementation to avoid code duplication and ensure consistency.

+For a detailed directory structure diagram, see [Project Structure Documentation](docs/project-structure.md).

 ### Configuration